While best know for his written words, before he became a writer Len Deighton's was an accomplished graphic designers and stylist.

 There have been two designers - and friends - with whom Deighton has worked extensively and who have in turn had a major influence on the success of his books and films, Raymond Hawkey and Arnold Schwartzman, both of whom went on to become internationally renowned designers in their own rights.

 Hawkey was a friend and fellow design student who most famously introduced the white cover for The Ipcress File.
 Arnold Schwartzman is another contemporary with whom Deighton developed the Airshipwreck book and who went on to produce the stunning upgraded covers to Deighton's novels reissued by Harper Collins in the 2010s.
+In addition, art-school contemporary Adrian Bailey worked on some later covers (though few of the designs found their way to books), and artist Gordon Crabb did a number of designs which features on many paperback editions of Deighton's works in the 'seventies.

 The galleries below provide examples of where these great designers have complemented Deighton's work.